No Drill Storage Ideas for Renters

 - Create a small hanging space in a closet

 Tension rods work best for lightweight items.
 Do not use them for heavy storage unless the rod and surface are designed for that weight.
+Also avoid using them where falling items could spill, break, or create a mess.

 No-Drill Picks